 When she got to the Director’s office, the receptionist told her he would be with her momentarily.
 Marilyn had no doubt that would be the case.
 Paul Wyatt was ex-military, and he was punctual to the extreme.

-Although he had agreed to her proposition, she knew that he harbored certain reservations that she feared was about to be discussed in great detail.
+Although he had agreed to her proposition, she knew that he harbored certain reservations that she feared were about to be discussed in great detail.
 She spent a few moments checking email on her phone, and then the door to his office swung open.

 In his deep and somewhat intimidating voice, the Executive Director said, “Mrs. Barnes, it is good to see you.
 Please come in.”